The average American spends over five hours watching TV every day.

-At Best Mattress Brand, we’re dedicated to helping fellow sleep seekers get better rest.
+At BMB, we’re dedicated to helping fellow sleep seekers get better rest.
 Whether you’re firmly opposed to watching the tube as you prepare to snooze, or can’t nod off without it, we’re here to help you find the right mattress at the right price.
-Plus, we collect and share great sleep tips and tricks to help readers do a better job of dozing, from mattress reviews to sleep guides for those with injuries.
-Check out these resources and more right here.
+Plus, we collect and share great sleep tips and tricks to help readers do a better job of dozing, from our guide on the best mattress of 2020 to sleep guides for those with injuries.

 We surveyed 2,007 people in the U.S. about their TV habits before bed.

-Don’t doze off on properly sharing our content for noncommericial use – just be sure to link your readers back to this page.
+Don’t doze off on properly sharing our content for noncommercial use – just be sure to link your readers back to this page.